Suillus lakei

 Suillus lakei, commonly known as the matte Jack, Lake's bolete, or the western painted Suillus, is a species of fungus in the family Suillaceae.
 It is characterized by the distinctive reddish-brown tufted fibers or small scales on the cap, and the presence of a woolly veil on the stem.
 The caps can reach diameters of up to 15 cm, while the stems are between 6 and 12 cm long and usually 1–3 cm thick.
 On the underside of the cap is a layer of spongy yellow to yellow-brown angular pores; these pores are covered with a whitish partial veil when young.

-A mycorrhizal fungus, S. lakei grows in association with Douglas fir, and is found where this tree occurs.
-It is native to northwestern North America, but has been introduced to Europe, South America, and New Zealand.
-The mushroom is edible, but opinions vary considerably as to its quality.
+A mycorrhizal fungus, S. lakei grows in association with Douglas-fir.
+It is native to northwestern North America, but has been introduced to Europe as well as South America and New Zealand.
+The mushroom is edible, but opinions vary as to its quality.

-Taxonomy and naming
+Taxonomy

 American mycologist William Alphonso Murrill originally named the species Boletinus lakei after mycologist E.R.
 Lake of Oregon Agricultural college (now Oregon State University).
 Lake collected the type specimen from Corvallis, Oregon, in late November, 1907.
 Rolf Singer later transferred the species to the genera Ixocomus and Boletinus in 1940 and 1945, respectively.
 In their 1964 monograph on North American Suillus species, Alexander H. Smith and Harry Delbert Thiers transferred the species to Suillus.
 Simultaneously, they described the S. lakei variety pseudopictus that they said had been misidentified by collectors as Suillus pictus (now called Suillus spraguei) because of its reddish and scaly cap.
 Singer considered Suillus amabilis to be the same species as S. lakei, but Smith and Thiers later examined the type material of both, and concluded that they were distinct species.
 Engel and colleagues described a variety in 1996, S. lakei var. landkammeri, based on Boletinus tridentinus subsp. landkammeri described by Czech mycologists Albert Pilát and Mirko Svrček in 1949.
 The nomenclatural databases Index Fungorum and MycoBank consider this synonymous with S. lakei.
 The mushroom is commonly known as the "western painted Suillus", the "matte Jack", or "Lake's slippery cap".